All you need to know about co-employment: Benefits, risks & strategies

 Hence the term “co-employment”.

-Understandably, there are risks associated with co-employment
+Understandably, there are risks associated with a co-employment agreement

 What if the new contractor causes a safety incident or has legal issues relating to visas?
 Does the supplier or client take responsibility?